 Henrietta Christian Fellowship – again, the welcome video is located under the “About Us” tab.
 This is a great video, featuring the pastor speaking from the heart about the church.
 It makes you feel very welcomed.

-As you can see, the welcome message doesn’t need to long and in depth.
+As you can see, the welcome message doesn’t need to be long and in depth.
 It’s best if you speak from your heart about who your church is and what someone will find there.
-It doesn’t matter whether it’s done in video format or written text, what is important is to make new people feel they can come and feel comfortable and welcomed.
+It doesn’t matter whether it’s done in video format or written text.
+It needs to make new people feel they can come and feel comfortable and welcomed.